gilbertgonz/AALaM_FIU/README.md

 roboclaw (acquire from source)  // driver for the roboclaw motor controller

-## The launch file for these packages is:
+## The launch file for these packages (on the base machine) is:

 roslaunch yolocamm asphalt_cam_diff.launch

 **However, the YOLO program is needed to be run seperate because it does not work in the launch file due to dependency issues:**

 rosrun yolocamm rosified_stop_detect.py

+## The launch file for these packages (on the remote machine) is:

+roslaunch realsense2_camera rs_camera.launch

+roslaunch roboclaw diffdrive.launch